-We have no experience of communicating with or supporting people with additional needs in the workplace
+Those with no experience of communicating with or supporting people with additional needs in the workplace

-The training provider/ job coach can deliver awareness training for you and your staff on the needs of your intern/apprentice including communication and providing advice on strategies for managing challenging behaviours or creating an environment which will minimise the risk of such behaviours occurring.
+The training provider/job coach can deliver awareness training for the employer and their staff on the needs of the Intern/Apprentice including communication and providing advice on strategies for managing challenging behaviours or creating an environment which will minimise the risk of such behaviours occurring.
 The job coach will be available to the employer, on site or at the end of a phone, if issues/concerns are arising.

-Can someone with a disability or learning difficulty really do any of the jobs I could offer?
+Can someone with a disability or learning difficulty really do any of the jobs an employer could offer?

-Employers are often surprised at just how much a person with a learning difficulty or disability can do, once the right support is in place.
-It may also be useful to think how a specific role might be 'carved' for an individual if tasks were allocated differently across a team.
-Some employers have found productivity is increased when they take this approach (e.g., freeing up some staff from data entry work, taken on by the intern/apprentice, so they can do more customer-facing activity).
+Employers and stakeholders are often surprised at just how much a person with a learning difficulty or disability can do, once the right support is in place.
+Sometimes a specific role might be 'carved' for an individual if tasks can be allocated differently across a team.
+Some employers have found productivity is increased when they take this approach (e.g., freeing up some staff from data entry work, taken on by the Intern/Apprentice, so they can do more customer-facing activity).